wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

   req.getHeader("Access-Control-Allow-Origin")

   ```
 - Using a value stored in a variable as the header name.
-Please note the omission of the double quotes.
+Note the omission of the double quotes.

   ```ballerina
   req.getHeader(headerName)